austiiiine/Mothers-Day-Card/README.md

 Original base project by
 **[nasha-wanich](https://github.com/nasha-wanich)** – [beginner-tutorial](https://github.com/nasha-wanich/beginner-tutorial)

-Repurposed and expanded into a themed interactive card for Mother's Day 💐
+Repurposed and expanded into an interactive card for Mother's Day 💐